eduesquivel/PostulacionRia/README.md

 ## 🔮 Future Improvements

 With more time, I would add:
+* **Fees explanation:** A short explanation on what are the fees that the service would charge for sending money (if it actually did send money).
+Transparency would definitely gain users' trust.
 * **Historical Charts:** A visual line chart using Recharts to show the rate history over 30 days.
 * **Favorite Pairs:** Use `localStorage` to save the user's most frequent currency pairs.
 * **Unit Testing:** Implement Jest and React Testing Library to ensure calculation accuracy.